 Getting paid faster is all that matters after the completion of any work.
 Besides learning how to invoice as a consultant, check out the below-mentioned invoicing tips to avoid delays in your payment process.

 Monitor the working hour

-Tracking working hours is vital for speeding up the payment procedures.
-Consultants need to keep a track of the productive hours so that they can invoice properly.
+Tracking working hours is vital for speeding up payment procedures.
+Consultants need to keep track of the productive hours so that they can invoice properly.
 As we have already discussed, most consulting services bill their clients on hourly rates.
-Therefore, it is essential to keep a track of the productive hours.
+Therefore, it is essential to keep track of the productive hours.